Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 ### 3. COMPOSERS

 Another simple collection.
 This contains just composer names and their corresponding images.
-When a user adds a new work, this collection is scanned to see if the user already exists.
+When a user adds a new work, this collection is scanned to see if the composer already exists.
 If it does, no new composer is created.
-If it exists and has a corresponding image, the ObjectId and composer image url will be imported into the created works object as a nested object.
-This will allow the composer image to display under any of their works.
+If it exists and has a corresponding image, the ObjectId and composer image url will be imported into the created works object, as a nested object.
+This will allow the composer image to display under any of their works in the library.

 | | Composer ID | Composer Name | Composer Image |
 | - | --- | --- | ----------- |